-The LTM4620 is designed for low output voltage ripple noise and good transient response.
+The LTM4628 is designed for low output voltage ripple noise and good transient response.
 The bulk output capacitors defined as C{OUT} are chosen with low enough effective series resistance (ESR) to meet the output voltage ripple and transient requirements.
-Cour can be a low ESR tantalum capacitor, the low ESR polymer capacitor or ceramic capacitor.
+C{OUT} can be a low ESR tantalum capacitor, the low ESR polymer capacitor or ceramic capacitor.
 The typical output capacitance range for each output is from 200μF to 470μF.
 Additional output filtering may be required by the system designer, if further reduction of output ripples or dynamic transient spikes is required.
-Table 4 shows a matrix of different output voltages and output capacitors to minimize the voltage droop and overshoot during a 7A/μs transient.
+Table 4 shows a matrix of different output voltage and overshoot during a 4A/μs transient.
 The table optimizes total equivalent ESR and total bulk capacitance to optimize the transient performance.
-Stability criteria are considered in the Table 4 matrix, and LTpowerCAD will be provided for stability analysis.
+Stability criteria are considered in the Table 4 matrix, and LTpowerCADTM is available for stability analysis.
 Multiphase operation will reduce effective output ripple as a function of the number of phases.
 Application Note 77 discusses this noise reduction versus output ripple current cancellation, but the output capacitance should be considered carefully as a function of stability and transient response.
 LTpowerCAD can calculate the output ripple reduction as the number of implemented phases increases by N times.
 A small value 10Ω to 50Ω resistor can be placed in series from V{OUT} to the V{OUTS} pin to allow for a bode plot analyzer to inject a signal into the control loop and validate the regulator stability.
 The same resistor could be placed in series from V{OUT} to DIFFP and a bode plot analyzer could inject a signal into the control loop and validate the regulator stability.